LiuytGithub/VERSION-CONTROL-PLZ-WORK/.ipynb_checkpoints/README-checkpoint.md

             - COMMIT  --> `git commit -m "your message here"`
             - PUSH    --> `git push`(this actually makes the changes to Github)
     4.)
 This will push your changes to your branch of the repository
     5.)
 You must then make a pull request to merge your changes to the main branch!
-Here is the Github page on pull requests: [Github Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
+Here is the Github page on pull requests:[Github Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
     6.)
 Please Read the CODE-OF-CONDUCT, [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md) and THANKS FOR CONTRIBUTING!
 Well friends, I think that is all !
 Thanks for reading xp